-- 100% of tuition paid and class fees prior to the beginning date of the session. - 100% of tuition paid and class fees, minus a \$10.00 processing fee, on the 1st day of the session. - 100% of tuition paid, minus a \$10.00 processing fee and minus class fees, on the 2nd day of the session. - 50% of tuition paid, minus a \$10.00 processing fee and minus class fees, on the 3rd day of the session. - No refund on or after the 4th day of the session.
+- 100% of tuition paid and fees minus registration fees prior to the beginning date of the session. - 100% of tuition paid and fees minus registration fees and minus a \$10.00 processing fee, from the beginning date of the session through the first business day of the second week of the session. - No refund on or after the 2nd business day of the second week of the session.